pfunks/TCTest/test_faq.md

 You can view your own profile by clicking on the link to your Blog in your account menu.

-## How do I change my avatar image?
+## How do I change my avatar image and other profile information?

-Your avatar image is set in your Settings page.
+Your profile info and avatar image are set in your Settings page.
 In order to update your avatar picture, you will need to host the image somewhere.
 This can be done by uploading it to a Steemit comment or post, or using a third-party image host such as <a href="http://postimage.io/">Postimage</a>.
 Once your image is uploaded, copy its URL and paste it into the "Profile Picture URL" box.
-Then click the Update button and enter your password.
+Then click the Update button and enter your password or active key.

-## How do I search for content?

-In the upper right corner of Steemit, there is a search link where you can find posts using a keyword search.

-There is also an **Explore** link in the main menu, where you can browse through posts based on tags.

 ## How can I control whether I see "Not Safe For Work" (NSFW) content?

 By default, content that users have tagged as "NSFW" will be hidden, but a link will be shown to reveal the content.

 You can update your display preference with the Settings page so that NSFW content is always shown by default, remains hidden until clicked, or is completely hidden with no option to reveal.

+## How do I search for content?

+In the upper right corner of Steemit, there is a magnifying glass search link where you can find posts using a keyword search.

+There is also an **Explore** link in the main menu, where you can browse through posts based on tags.

 ## Can I see which users I have muted?